smikhalevski/roqueform/README.md

 # Subscriptions

-You can subscribe a listener to a field updates.
-The returned callback would unsubscribe the listener.
+You can subscribe a subscriber to a field updates.
+The returned callback would unsubscribe the subscriber.

 ```ts
 const unsubscribe = planetsField.subscribe((updatedField, currentField) => {